Rabbit Publishing¶

 asyncio.run(pub())

-Basic arguments
+Basic arguments¶

 The publish method takes the following arguments:

-Message parameters
+Message parameters¶

 You can read more about all the flags in the RabbitMQ documentation

-Send flags
+Send flags¶

 Arguments for sending a message:

-• immediate: bool = False - the client expects that there is a consumer ready to take the message to work "right now" (if there is no consumer, return it to the sender)
+mandatory: bool = True - the client is waiting for confirmation that the message will be placed in some queue (if there are no queues, return it to the sender)immediate: bool = False - the client expects that there is a consumer ready to take the message to work "right now" (if there is no consumer, return it to the sender)timeout: int | float | None = None - send confirmation time from RabbitMQ

-RPC arguments
+RPC arguments¶

 Also publish supports common arguments for making RPC requests: